Siege of Saint-Omer: Capture of Fort St. Jean

 The fort was taken by assault by 3 groups of 200 men led by Sargento mayor Porcell, Don Diego de Bohorquez and Mateo de Torres, and the Sargento mayor of the Regiment Rouvroy.
 Each group was provided of a scale and wood to fill the gap.
 After receiving orders to take no prisoners and with artillery support, the 3 groups attacked and climbed the parapets.
 The man who opened the march, Captain de Bohorquez, was wounded by a musket shot, but was able to continue commanding his soldiers.
 Sergeant Manuel Mudarra was the first officer who entered the fort, being followed by de Bohorquez, Mateo de Torres and Saavedra.
 The Maestre de Campo was shot twice, but was almost unscathed.
 An Irish captain and 6 soldiers were also wounded, and 2 Spaniards and a German died.
 The French soldiers, caught by surprise, could fire scarcely a shot.
 135 were killed, a few managed to escape, and 4 were captured, among them a captain.

 La Force's relief, finding the few men who had escaped the assault, stopped.
-The fort was garrisoned by 100 soldier under Pedro de Sotomayor while another 300 remained in the outskirts until the arrival of Paolo Fanfanelli in command of Carlo Guasco's tercio.
+The fort was garrisoned by 100 soldiers under Pedro de Sotomayor while another 300 remained in the outskirts until the arrival of Paolo Fanfanelli in command of Carlo Guasco's tercio.
 200 Germans of the Regiment Rouvroy also entered the fort that day, being relieved the next day by Colonel Rouvroy and another 200 soldiers of his regiment.
 Saavedra and the remaining troops returned to Ruminghem, where the Maestro de Campo was congratulated by Thomas of Carignano and his staff.
 The following day a skirmish occurred near the fort when the troops under Comte d'Arpajoux tried to take it by assault.
 Rejected twice, they were engaged by a Spanish relief Force of 500 soldiers led by Maestre de Campo de Toralto.
 The battle lasted until the night, being Toralto's men relieved by another 500 Spaniards.
 Arpajoux was forced to retreat having lost, according to his enemies, about 800 men dead or wounded.
 The Spanish lost, according to their own accounts, 27 men dead or wounded.